jordanalexandermeyer/product/spec/pages/offering_page/auction/features/user_orders.md

 ## Implementation

-User orders will be implemented as a table at the bottom of the page with each row representing an order.
+User orders will be implemented as a new tab in the [orderbook](orderbook.md)

 ### Headers